pythoniccodeing/ashleycodeslol/README.md

 I've been learning how to code in python for about 6 months now, my progress has been wonderful so.

 * 🌍  I'm based in England, London
-* ✉️  You can contact me at [ashley.#2170](mailto:ashley.#2170)
+* ✉️  You can contact me at [ashleycodeslol#2170]
-* 🚀  I'm currently working on [Pandora, a command line that will eventually have a minecraft snipe sniper implemented.](http://github.com/ashleycodeslol/Pandora)
+* 🚀  I'm currently working on Learning PyQt5
-* 🧠  I'm learning Aysncio, aiohttp, requests, Tkinter.
+* 🧠  I'm currently learning PyQt5.
 * 🤝  I'm open to collaborating on Anything! just message me.

 ### Skills